 Farmers’ protest: BKU (Ekta Ugrahan) differs with other unions, not on hunger strike

-Differences surfaced among farmers’ unions yet again on Monday after Punjab’s largest association, the Bharatiya Kisan Union (Ekta Ugrahan), announced it would not observe the daylong hunger strike against three contentious central farm laws.
+Differences surfaced among farmer unions yet again on Monday after Punjab’s largest association, the Bhartiya Kisan Union (Ekta Ugrahan), announced it would not be observing the day-long hunger strike against the contentious central farm laws.

 BKU (Ekta Ugrahan) general secretary Sukhdev Singh Kokrikalan said the decision was taken as the Sanyukt Kisan Morcha, comprising 30 other farm organisations, did not consult it on the issue.